Demo dashboard

 Next best actionSample

-Good afternoon, Sample user
+Good evening, Sample user

 Generate a research brief for “Private surgery bills run into five figures, with hidden traps in group-insurance terms”